FrankFundel/DistillDIFT/README.md

 We provide a well-written and documented code base for semantic correspondence, feel free to use it!

 ## ToDo
-- Implement accelerate for multiple GPUs and nodes: https://www.youtube.com/watch?v=s7dy8QRgjJ0
+- Implement accelerate (clean up model code and forward functions)
 - Implement sharded dataset
+- Implement graceful exit with signal handler
 - Implement different training strategies
 - Let use_cache be defined by model class